tebl/RC1802-Cosmac-ELF/README.md

 ![RC1802 Modules](https://github.com/tebl/RC1802-Cosmac-ELF/raw/master/Gallery/2018-10-01%2022.42.22.jpg)

 ## Errata
+- UI module revision D had issues where some traces were moved without doing ground plane refill, some lines may appear shorted because of it is.
+Recommended to replace UI module, but can be cut and rewired according to updated board - see [before](https://github.com/tebl/RC1802-Cosmac-ELF/raw/master/Gallery/1802_ui_d1.PNG) and [after](https://github.com/tebl/RC1802-Cosmac-ELF/raw/master/Gallery/1802_ui_d2.PNG) for reference.
-Revisions D through E had a fault relating to connection of 1802 pin 37 (DMA OUT), mainly that it was never actually connected to anything.
+- CPU module revisions D through E had a fault relating to connection of 1802 pin 37 (DMA OUT), mainly that it was never actually connected to anything.
 Revision F fixes this issue, but you can fix earlier revisions by adding a wire between the bottom of resistor R2 and 1802 pin 37.

 ## Modules
 In order to create a working RC1802 Cosmac ELF computer you will need the following set of modules: